 and in the community.
 This project is being funded through a grant awarded by The

-Texas Department of Assistive and Rehabilitative Services.
-To be eligible, children
+Texas Health and Human Services Commission.
+To be eligible, children must be between

-must be between the ages of 3 and 15 years and diagnosed with an autism spectrum disorder.
+the ages of 3 and 15 years and diagnosed with an autism spectrum disorder.
+To request